The servant-leader knows empathy is one of the twelve characteristics of servant leadership.

 4. Make Employees your “Number 1” Priority

 How far will you go to lead others?
 Each leader must answer that question for themselves.
-For me, it is going the extra mile when required, to enhance their lives.
-Instead of giving up on someone, attempt to improve them.
+For me, it is going the extra mile, when required, to enhance their lives instead of giving up on someone and attempting to improve them.

 How Empathetic of a Servant Leader Should You Be?